krishnasathwik09/Joint-Space-Control-of-SCARA-Robot/README.md

 ## Setup and Run

+Download the Controller ROS package (rbe500_project) from this repositry, and place it under your ROS workspace

 i) Open a terminal and launch the RRP robot manipulator in Gazebo before running the scripts.

   `roslaunch rrp_gazebo gazebo.launch`